Estimation of Grouped Time-Varying Network Vector Autoregression Models: Time-varying network VAR and latent groups

-Model (\ref{eq2.2}) falls within the high-dimensional time-varying VAR model framework which has received increasing attention in recent years.
-For instance, \cite{DQC17} propose a kernel-weighted $\ell_1$-regularised estimation for a time-varying VAR model when the number of time series variables diverges at a sub-exponential rate of $T$; \cite{XCW20} study a high-dimensional VAR model with multiple breaks and estimate smooth time-varying covariance and precision matrices between the break points; \cite{CLLL23} estimate dual network structures via directed Granger causality and undirected partial correlation linkages within the high-dimensional time-varying VAR framework.
-However, the aforementioned literature often assumes a sparsity condition on the time-varying VAR transition matrices to facilitate the use of the regularised estimation techniques and cannot directly capture time-varying network effects.
-In this paper, we do not require the sparsity restriction by decomposing the time-varying transition matrix ${\boldsymbol B}(\tau_t)$ into two components: ${\boldsymbol B}_2(\tau_t)$ capturing the momentum effects; and ${\boldsymbol B}_1(\tau_t)\widetilde{\boldsymbol W}$ capturing the dynamic network spillover effects.
+where $\odot$ denotes the Hadamard product between matrices.
+Model (\ref{eq2.2}) thus falls within the high-dimensional time-varying VAR model framework which has received increasing attention in recent years.
+For instance, \cite{DQC17} propose a kernel-weighted $\ell_1$-regularised estimation for a time-varying VAR model; \cite{XCW20} study a high-dimensional VAR model with multiple breaks and estimate smooth time-varying covariance and precision matrices between the break points; \cite{CLLL23} estimate dual network structures via directed Granger causality and undirected partial correlation linkages within the high-dimensional time-varying VAR framework.
+However, the aforementioned literature often assumes a sparsity condition on the time-varying VAR transition matrices to facilitate the use of the regularised estimation techniques and cannot directly capture possible time-varying network effects.
+In this paper, we decompose the time-varying transition matrix into two components: ${\mathbf B}_2(\tau_t)$ capturing the momentum effects and ${\mathbf B}_1(\tau_t)\odot\widetilde{\mathbf W}$ capturing the dynamic network spillover effects.